masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ...
 ...
 ```
-Additionally, it was mentioned that everything should be controlled through a centrally managed callback function.
+Additionally, it was mentioned that everything should be controlled through a **centrally managed callback function**.
 By using centrally managed callback function, extra features or logs can be attached without interference inside the **parentFunc** function definition and thus it will be executed standalonely.
 The developer team jumped back into work, determined to get everything perfect this time.
-As they started handling **nested callback**, they suddenly lost track.
-Maintaining the code became challenging.
+As they started handling **nested callback**, they suddenly **lost track**. **Maintaining** the code became **challenging**.
 They frequently confront tough challenges when reviewing their own code, despite it being their own creation.
 At the end they were able to produce an output.
 ```javascript
 players = ['A', 'B', 'C', 'D', 'E', 'F', 'G', 'H'] const randomPlayers = (param1) => {